-In a regime of large-scale renewable resource integration, the multi-period and uncertainty effects of renewable resources are becoming increasingly important.
-Flexibility, in the sense of the ability of resources to respond rapidly to real-time conditions (Schiro (2017)), is becoming a valuable resource for system operators.
-Two important challenges that system operators face in real time are to arrive to efficient dispatch decisions, but also prices that provide an incentive to flexibility providers to offer their resources voluntarily to the market.
-Concretely, the real-time market is operated at a time step of 5-15 minutes in US and EU markets, and determines the dispatch of resources such as storage, pumped hydro plants, combined cycle units and demand response, that can respond rapidly to the significant and often unpredictable variations of renewable supply.
-Look-ahead matters in this respect, because these resources have inter-temporal constraints such as ramp limits, state of charge limits, startup/shutdown costs, and so on.
-An increasingly important challenge in real-time market operations is to account for these inter-temporal effects since ramp episodes induced by renewable resources are placing increasing stress on the system.
-And prices need to match the increasingly complex schedules, otherwise system operators are facing the threat that flexibility owners may "take matters in their own hands" by self-committing or self-scheduling their resources at a time when these flexibility resources are needed most.
-It is therefore imperative that the price signal that accompanies the central dispatch decision match the profit-maximizing objectives of flexible resource owners.
-This challenge has placed multi-period pricing in real-time markets at the spotlight of stakeholders and academics in recent years.
+In a regime of large-scale renewable resource integration, the multiperiod and uncertainty effects of renewable resources are becoming increasingly important.
+Flexibility, in the sense of the ability of resources to respond rapidly to real-time conditions (Schiro 2017), is becoming a valuable resource for system operators.
+Two important challenges that system operators face in real time are to arrive to efficient dispatch decisions but also prices that provide an incentive to flexibility providers to offer their resources voluntarily to the market.
+Concretely, the real-time market is operated at a time step of 5-15 minutes in U.S. and E.U. markets and determines the dispatch of resources such as storage, pumped hydro plants, combined cycle units, and demand response that can respond rapidly to the significant and often unpredictable variations of renewable supply.
+Look-ahead matters in this respect because these resources have intertemporal constraints such as ramp limits, state of charge limits, startup/shutdown costs, and so on.
+An increasingly important challenge in real-time market operations is to account for these intertemporal effects because ramp episodes induced by renewable resources are placing increasing stress on the system.
+And prices need to match the increasingly complex schedules; otherwise, system operators are facing the threat that flexibility owners may "take matters in their own hands" by self-committing or self-scheduling their resources at a time when these flexibility resources are needed most.
+Therefore, it is imperative that the price signal that accompanies the central dispatch decision match the profit-maximizing objectives of flexible resource owners.
+This challenge has placed multiperiod pricing in real-time markets at the spotlight of stakeholders and academics in recent years.

 1.2.
-Market Clearing Proposals in the Literature
+Market-Clearing Proposals in the Literature

-In what follows we revisit the existing literature on multi-period pricing.
+In what follows, we revisit the existing literature on multiperiod pricing.
 Although this literature has been cast in the context of price consistency, our approach is rather to connect the literature to a related but different notion, that of equilibrium.
 An equilibrium is a pair of prices and quantities such that the market clears and the prices support the dispatch for profit-maximizing agents.
 We comment along the way on its relation to price consistency and other metrics that are often monitored and deemed important in market operations.